-Maintaining compliance with minimum standards for the state of Texas, students will have no less than one half hour of outdoor play in the morning and one half hour of outdoor play in the afternoon, weather permitting.
+Maintaining compliance with minimum standards for the state of Texas, students will have outdoor play in the morning and outdoor play in the afternoon, weather permitting.
 On inclement weather days, students will engage in physical activities inside the classroom as a substitute for outdoor play.
 During warmer months sunscreen should be applied BEFORE coming to school.